spotdemo4/node-template/.github/README.md

 ## Releasing

-Releases are automatically created for significant changes.
+Releases are automatically created for significant changes

 To manually create a new release: